 real food. real life.

 I'm just going to let the pictures do the talking here.
-I got a little photography happy with these delicious meal.
+I got a little photo happy with this delicious meal.
 Also, I'm off to eat the leftovers for lunch.
 It is super super yummy.
 Light, spicy, and filled with flavour.
 Enjoy!

 Spiced Chickpea Fajitas